carlosc1234/ML_OpenAI_Whisper/README.md

 # ML_OpenAI_Whisper
-This is a notebook developed by Jason Boog and modified by Alex Goia, thanks both for the effort.
+This is a notebook was developed by Jason Boog and modified by Alex Goia, thanks to both for the effort.